Published on August 31st, 2018 | by Alyssa Daniells0

 4. Nuts & Seeds

 Ok, so eating like a bird isn’t always a bad thing—seeds are a great way to get protein and feel full longer.
-Think pumpkin or shelled sunflower seeds.
+Be sure to squirrel some away for your flight in some sealed containers, but be sure to skip the peanuts, as they are a common allergen.
+In terms of seeds, think pumpkin or shelled sunflower seeds.
 Raw nuts like almonds and cashews are your best bet, or lightly salted (too much salt will dehydrate you.)
 Pistachios are ok if they’re shelled, you don’t want the noise and mess of opening them, otherwise.

 5. Fruit & Dried Fruit

-Add some dried cranberries, blueberries, dried apricots, raisins or goji berries to your nuts and seeds, or enjoy them on their own.
+So you’ve grabbed your nuts — er, followed the advice from above, so now add some dried fruit.
+We like dried cranberries and apricots, but feel free to add dry blueberries, raisins or goji berries to your nuts and seeds, or enjoy them on their own.
 Fresh fruit is convenient and cheap, (and keeps you hydrated!
 Are you beginning to see a theme, here?)
 Strawberries, blueberries and raspberries are nice to pop in your mouth during the flight.
 Just avoid bananas which brown easily and leave a pungent peel behind.